 Contact Ferrellgas to secure your propane for the season

-Your operation faces a lot of unknowns.
-Some that you can influence and others are outside your control, such as drought, flooding, disease, regulations, and market conditions.
-Yet investing in a safe and efficient drying system is an investment you can make that will continue to pay dividends for decades.
-With a propane-powered drying system on your farm, you’ll have an affordable fuel at the ready to quickly, safely, and economically get the most value for your crop - and the hard work that you’ve put in to get it to the bin.
+Your operation faces a lot of unknowns, including some that you can influence and others are outside your control—such as drought, flooding, disease, regulations, and market conditions.
+Investing in a safe and efficient drying system is an investment you can make that will continue to pay dividends for decades.
+With a propane-powered drying system on your farm, you’ll have an affordable fuel at the ready to quickly, safely, and economically get the most value for your crop—and the hard work that you’ve put in to get it to the bin.

 To make sure you get the most economic benefit from your grain drying operation, contact a Ferrellgas supplier to discuss off-season contracts and delivery.